 A frequent source of headaches for group treasurers is poor visibility over bank accounts.
 Gaining a comprehensive overview of all the bank accounts and their up-to-date balances is a tedious task in an operating environment of multiple subsidiaries and business units in multiple countries and banks.

-When you tot it up, the total time spent administering bank accounts and managing bank proxies takes most cash managers by surprise – and it is all time away from performing value adding treasury services and global cash management.
+When you tot it up, the total time spent administering bank accounts and managing bank proxies takes most cash managers by surprise – and it is all time away from performing value-adding treasury services and global cash management.

-Are you experiencing working capital imbalance?
+Are you experiencing a working capital imbalance?

 Stuck in the middle is the group treasurer, in charge of global cash management, striving to make the most out of the working capital at a group level.
 The best performers in terms of working capital management are able to scrutinize their expenses and locate the liquidity needed for investments.
 The difference between the top and the median level performers can be surprisingly large - and can even define the future success of the companies.

 Do you have leaks in your operational budget?

 If subsidiaries act in silos, the group treasury may end up paying out unnecessary costs and banking fees.
 Let’s take foreign currency exchange fees as an example.
 If subsidiaries are allowed to pay FX invoices from their local bank accounts, the cost of currency exchange can create surprising leaks in the treasury’s operational budget.